 This is now changed.
 Lines 117 and 128: These are low precision measures of flowering phenology and attack rate.
 In addition, they will be biased if visits the first and last sites were made even just a few apart.
 Can the date of the visit be used as a covariate to correct for any such bias?

 There are two principal ways to assess differences in timing of development and phenology among individuals.
-The traditional way is to record the calendar date at which an individual reach a pre-defined stage of development, e.g. the arrival of birds in spring or the opening of the first flower open.
+The traditional way is to record the calendar date at which an individual reach a pre-defined stage of development, e.g. the arrival of birds in spring or the opening of the first flower.
 An alternative is to assess differences in the stage of development at a single occasion.
 Given that recordings are carried synchronously and at a relevant stage, this second option has two main advantages.
-First, it allows assessment of differences in development among large number of individuals during a single recording.
+First, it allows assessment of differences in development among a large number of individuals during a single recording.
 Second, it provides a measure of differences in the rate of development that is much less dependent on seasonal variation in temperature, i.e. similar differences in development stage may correspond to two days or two weeks depending on spring temperatures.
 We would thus argue that for the main objective of this study, to assess how selection gradients – estimated using parameter values that are standardized within populations – depend on the presence of the butterfly, our estimate of differences in floral development/phenology is not just necessary to achieve reasonable sample sizes in 20 populations, but is also a more adequate trait to measure than Julian dates of opening of flowers.
 We have now added such a motivation to why we used this measure of differences in floral development among individuals to the methods section.

 At the same time, it is clear that one possible disadvantage of measuring developmental rate at one occasion is that unstandardized estimates might be difficult to compare among populations if recordings are not carried out simultaneously.
 However, in the current study we do not think that this was a problem.
-This is because although visits to the different populations were not made on single day they were still made within a short period of time, and our measure of phenology was not correlated with the date of recording in any of the two years (linear regressions of population mean phenology vs. recording date, p = 0.326 for 2010 and p = 0.388 for 2011).
-This is now specified in the Methods section (P7, L131-133).
+This is because, although visits to the different populations were not made on a single day, they were still made within a short period of time, and our measure of phenology was not correlated with the date of recording in any of the two years (linear regressions of population mean phenology vs. recording date, p = 0.326 for 2010 and p = 0.388 for 2011).
+This is now specified in the Methods section (P7-8, L136-142).

 Line 161: Were quadratic selection gradient doubled, as per Stinchcombe, J. R., Agrawal, A. F., Hohenlohe, P. A., Arnold, S. J., & Blows, M. W. (2008).
 Estimating nonlinear selection gradients using quadratic regression coefficients: double or nothing?.
 Evolution, 62(9), 2435-2440.?